Newborn Screening Results

 If your baby does NOT pass the...

-If your newborn does not pass their pulse oximetry screen, another pulse oximetry screen will be performed one hour after the first failed screen.
+If your newborn does not pass their CCHD screen, another CCHD screen will be performed one hour after the first failed screen.
 If your newborn fails this rescreen as well, an echocardiogram should be performed as soon as possible to rule-out a CCHD.
 Ideally, the echocardiogram should be performed before you leave the hospital.
 Visit our Heart Defects page to learn more about specific heart conditions.

 Before a diagnosis can be made, confirmatory testing will first need to be done.
-You should be contacted by your newborn's primary care physician or the birthing facility who performed the screening to set up a repeat heel stick screen or to see a specialist who will perform confirmatory testing.
+You should be contacted by your newborn's primary care physician or the birthing facility/midwife who performed the screening to set up a repeat heel stick screen or arrange confirmatory testing.